Responsible Team Leader: Andrew McGregor

 RQ5.1: How do local communities perceive agricultural success?
 Which households are perceived to be successful and why?

 RQ5.2: What enables agricultural success in the local context?
-What historical moments, social relations and personal and material resources have enabled some households to become successful in comparison to others?
+What historical moments, social relations and personal and material resources have enabled some households to become successful in comparison with others?

 RQ5.4: How do household demographics influence success?
 Who participates in successful practices and what enables them to do so?
 How can barriers associated with social characteristics such as gender, age, class and ethnicity be overcome?